nicholaswmin/dropfiles/README.md

 > (c) 2025, [nicholaswmin][author] | [MIT License][license]
 >
 > Permission is hereby granted, free of charge, to any person obtaining
-> a copy of this software and associated documentation files (the
+> a copy of this software and associated documentation files
-> "Software"), to deal in the Software without restriction, including
+> (the "Software"), to deal in the Software *without restriction*,
-> without limitation the rights to use, copy, modify, merge, publish,
+> including without limitation the rights to:
+> use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-> distribute, sublicense, and/or sell copies of the Software, and to
+> copies of the Software, and to permit persons to whom the Software
-> permit persons to whom the Software is furnished to do so, subject to
-> the following conditions:
+> is furnished to do so, subject to the following conditions:
 >
 > The above copyright notice and this permission notice shall be
 > included in all copies or substantial portions of the Software.
+>
+> The software is provided as-is without any warranty or guarantee.

 [tests-badge]: https://github.com/nicholaswmin/dropfiles/actions/workflows/test.yml/badge.svg
 [tests-url]: https://github.com/nicholaswmin/dropfiles/actions